AccelerationNet/access/README.md

  * While most structures use equalper to get around differnt key packages and strings vs symbols.
 Hash-tables do not currently support an equalper style interface.
 As such some small care needs to be taken.
-We try to support this by looking up has values by symbol, then by symbol-name if symbol fails to produce a result
+We try to support this by looking up values by symbol, then by symbol-name if symbol fails to produce a result.

 ### A word on performance